6 Things Every Dog Owner Should Know About Hip Dysplasia

 What Are the Symptoms of Hip Dysplasia in Dogs?

-- Arthritis- This is not the same as the common "arthritis" humans get in old age, but it does share characteristics of joint pain and stiffness.
-Also, like human arthritis, you may hear clicks and pops when the affected joint moves.
+• Arthritis: This is not the same as the common "arthritis" humans get in old age, but it does share characteristics of joint pain and stiffness.
+You may hear clicks and pops when the affected joint moves.

-- Lameness or Abnormal Gait- Your pooch may have difficulty walking or even lose the ability to get around altogether.
-With many dogs developing a characteristic "hopping" gait.
+• Lameness or Abnormal Gait: Your dog may have difficulty walking or even lose the ability to get around altogether, with many dogs developing a characteristic "hopping" gait.
 You may notice your dog having a harder time standing up or otherwise moving after rest.
-A dog with hip dysplasia may also have difficulty jumping and going up stairs.
+A dog with hip dysplasia may also have difficulty jumping or going up stairs.

-- Muscle Weakness- Muscle weakness is usually secondary and caused by disuse.
-Depending on the dog's behavior (i.e, reduced overall activity vs. adopting an abnormal gait) this muscle weakness may be confined to the hind legs or seen in the front legs as well.
+• Muscle Weakness: This is usually secondary and caused by disuse.
+Depending on the dog's behavior (reduced overall activity vs. adopting an abnormal gait), muscle weakness may be confined to the hind legs or seen in the front legs as well.

-- Irritability- Dogs with hip dysplasia deal with significant pain and unlike humans, can't understand why.
+• Irritability: Dogs with hip dysplasia deal with significant pain and, unlike humans, can't understand why.
 As a result, they may become fearful or angry and lash out.
-If your pooch's disposition suddenly turns negative, hip dysplasia may be the cause.

 Although all these symptoms are classic signs of dysplasia, they can be caused by many other conditions.
 Be sure to bring your dog to a vet for diagnosis.